klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```

 #### AccountKeyRoleBased
-AccountKeyRoleBased is a structure for storing and managing keys for each role.
+AccountKeyRoleBased is a class for storing and managing keys for each role.
 Each role can have one private key string or multiple private key strings.

 The following describes how to update an account with AccountKeyRoleBased.
 Write the following into testFunction() and run it.